LestaOk/java_course/README.md

 You need to write a recursive function that, for a given number, returns the number of steps required to reach 6174.

 For example, for the number above, the answer will be 3.

+Task7: Cyclic Bit Shift
+--
+Java has basic bitwise operations, but it lacks cyclic bit shift operations.

+Write 2 functions:

+int rotateLeft(int n, int shift)

+int rotateRight(int n, int shift)

+where:
+- n is a positive integer
+- shift is the size of the cyclic shift